Men Arrested At Philadelphia Starbucks Speak Out; Police Commissioner Apologizes

 Starbucks declined to press charges.

-ABC News' Robin Roberts asked the men how they would respond to those who say they violated Starbucks policy by not buying anything.
+ABC's Robin Roberts asked the men how they would respond to those who say they violated Starbucks policy by not buying anything.

 "I understand that — rules are rules," Robinson said.
 "But what's right is right and what's wrong is wrong."